web-eid/web-eid-authtoken-validation-java/README.md

 ## 4. Add trusted certificate authority certificates

 You must explicitly specify which **intermediate** certificate authorities (CAs) are trusted to issue the eID authentication and OCSP responder certificates.
 CA certificates can be loaded from either the truststore file, resources or any stream source.
-We use the [`CertificateLoader`](https://github.com/web-eid/web-eid-authtoken-validation-java/blob/main/src/main/java/eu/webeid/security/certificate/CertificateLoader.java) helper class to load CA certificates from resources here, but consider using [the truststore file](./blob/example/main/src/main/java/eu/webeid/example/config/ValidationConfiguration.java#L104-L123) instead.
+We use the [`CertificateLoader`](src/main/java/eu/webeid/security/certificate/CertificateLoader.java) helper class to load CA certificates from resources here, but consider loading the truststore file (see [loadTrustedCACertificatesFromTrustStore](example/main/src/main/java/eu/webeid/example/config/ValidationConfiguration.java#L104-L123)) instead.

 First, copy the trusted certificates, for example `ESTEID2018.cer`, to `resources/cacerts/`, then load the certificates as follows: